Stream Processing Engine

 Flow Control

-The stream computing engine implements a flow control mechanism in sink tasks to optimize data writing performance and prevent excessive resource consumption.
+The stream processing engine implements a flow control mechanism in sink tasks to optimize data writing performance and prevent excessive resource consumption.
 This mechanism mainly controls the flow through the following two metrics:

 Backpressure Mechanism